 - No Transfer Out Fee

 - High Costs – They charge £11.95 per trade and also charge a fee of 0.45% for assets under management, this makes them more suitable for higher net worth investors.

-Youninvest – In my personal opinion the closest challenger to Hargreaves Lansdown.
+YouInvest – In my personal opinion the closest challenger to Hargreaves Lansdown.
 It has many of the same attributes as HL but it is slightly cheaper.
 They have more than 232,000 customers and assets under administration exceed £50 billion.
-There unique selling point is that they provide award-winning investment products, backed up with excellent service and online functionality at a low cost
+Their unique selling point is that they provide award-winning investment products, backed up with excellent service and online functionality at a low cost

 Advantages of Youinvest are:

-- Low Platform fee – This is crucial for longterm buy and hold investors and the cost savings could lead to higher compounded returns in the future.
+- Low Platform fee – This is crucial for long-term and buy and hold investors as the cost savings could lead to higher compounded returns in the future.
 (The list of charges can be found here)